2 Americans killed in apparent insider attack in Kabul

 By PHILLIP WELLMAN | STARS AND STRIPES Published: October 19, 2016

-KABUL, Afghanistan — Two Americans were killed in an attack in the Afghan capital Wednesday, The NATO-led force said.
-One was military and one a civilian.
-The Afghan Defense Ministry said it was an apparent insider attack.
+KABUL, Afghanistan — Two Americans, including one servicemember, were killed in an attack near a NATO coalition base in the Afghan capital Wednesday, the NATO-led Resolute Support mission said.
+The Afghan Defense Ministry described it as an insider attack.

-A person wearing a military uniform attacked a group of foreign servicemembers at 11:00 a.m., killing two and wounding five others, said Gen. Dawlat Waziri, a Defense Ministry spokesman.
+The assailant was wearing a military uniform when he attacked a group of foreign soldiers at 11 a.m. near a military base in the Rish Khor area of western Kabul, said Defense Ministry spokesman Gen. Dawlat Waziri.
+The assailant was killed, the ministry said.

-“We have sent a commission to investigate, and they are still in the area,” Waziri said early Wednesday evening.
-The attacker was killed, he said.
-The Resolute Support mission also was investigating, the NATO-led mission said in a statement.
+The dead servicemember and civilian had been conducting duties as part of NATO’S train and advise mission, Resolute Support said.
+One servicemember and two U.S. civilians sustained injuries in the attack and were in stable condition.

+If confirmed it would be the first “green-on-blue” incident this year, where trained Afghan Army forces in uniform have turned on their U.S. trainers.

+The Defense Department withheld identity of those killed pending notification of next of kin.

-"Anytime we lose a member of our team, it is deeply painful" said Gen. John W. Nicholson, commander of U.S. Forces-Afghanistan and the NATO-led mission.
-"Our sympathies go out to the families, loved ones, and the units of those involved in this incident.”
+“Anytime we lose a member of our team, it is deeply painful,” Gen. John W. Nicholson, Resolute Support’s commander, said in a statement.
+“Our sympathies go out to the families, loved ones and the units of those involved in this incident.”

 There have been several so-called green-on-blue attacks in recent years, but such attacks have become much less frequent.